-This course uses online presentations, analysis of biological data, readings of the primary literature and computer simulations to examine how population genetic data is collected, analyzed, presented, modeled and simulated, used in interdisciplinary applications and can be used to address societal problems.
-The course is divided into four modules: (1) Controlling infectious disease using population genetic analysis of insect disease vectors, (2) Dogs: A population genetic perspective, (3) Human genetic population structure: Where we came from and where we are going, (4) Tracking parasite transmission using population genetics.
+This courses uses online presentations, analysis of biological data, readings of the primary literature and computer simulations to examine how population genetic data is collected, analyzed, presented, modeled and simulated, used in interdisciplinary applications, and can be used to address societal problems.
+The course is divided into four modules: (1) Controlling infectious disease using population genetic analysis of insect disease vectors, (2) Dogs: A population genetic perspective, (3) Human genetic population structure: Where we came from and where we are going, (4) Tracking Zika, Ebola and flu virus transmission using population genetics.

-Each module includes evaluating population processes using online simulation tools, analyzing experimental data through laboratory exercises and online discussions.
-A detailed study guide will be provided for the final exam which will focus on material from the text book and primary literature and include interpreting data and explaining and describing population genetic processes.
+Each week of summer session covers a module and includes evaluating population processes using online simulation and modeling tools, and analyzing experimental data through laboratory exercises.
 Modeling and simulation exercises include using pre-written computer programs to examine processes such as the effect of population size on genetic variation.
 Laboratory exercises include applying the process of science by analysis, evaluating, explaining and describing of experimental data.

 Online Course (View Campus Map)

 Note: These dates may change before registration begins.